Mindfulness exercises for anxiety and stress are becoming increasingly popular at work and at home.

 Let us know in the comment if you’ve discovered a few ways to curb your anxiety during the workday or during your routine.
 Any exercises you use, we’d love to hear!

-Try Therachat, a free iOS & Android App
+Try this free iOS & Android App to be more mindful